anoopraju31/react-interview-questions/README.md

    - React is a JavaScript Library for building User Interface.

 2. **What is JSX?**
-   - JSX stands for JavaScript XML
+   - JSX stands for JavaScript XML.
    - JSX is simply a syntax extension of JavaScript.
    - JSX looks similar to HTML, it returns JavaScript Object which when rendered generates HTML.
    - JSX was developed to make developer experience easier.